petitstrawberry/scarlet-project-chromebook/README.md

-# Scarlet on Google CoachZ
+# Scarlet on Chromebook

-This repository contains the board integration, build environment, and host tools used to boot [Scarlet](https://github.com/petitstrawberry/Scarlet) on a Google CoachZ Chromebook.
+This repository contains the board integration, build environment, and host tools used to boot [Scarlet](https://github.com/petitstrawberry/Scarlet) on a Chromebook.

 The tested target is **Google CoachZ rev3**, a Qualcomm SC7180 device in the ChromeOS Trogdor family.
 The project is experimental, but the complete boot